azsk/AzTS-docs/Scripts/UtilityScripts/README.md

 Reference: https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies

 Example so you can run script and functions in a downloaded file like AzTSUtility.ps1:
-`Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser`
+<br />`Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser`

 Example to then reset the execution policy either to default (Restricted) or RemoteSigned:
-`Set-ExecutionPolicy -ExecutionPolicy Default -Scope CurrentUser` `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+<br />`Set-ExecutionPolicy -ExecutionPolicy Default -Scope CurrentUser`
+<br />`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 <br />